-Chris appears in U.S. federal court on behalf of Chinese clients.
-His clients includes companies accused of copyright infringement, trade secrets theft, and fraud, both in U.S. federal and state courts and in arbitration.
+Chris represents multinational companies involved in commercial disputes in Asia.
+His engagements have included disputes over breaches of contract, copyright infringement, trade secrets theft, and fraud, both in U.S. federal and state courts and in arbitration.
 He also represents Chinese and Asian clients with pending investigations before U.S. prosecutors.
-Chris's work involves highly sensitive matters including money laundering and health care fraud.
+Chris's work has included highly sensitive matters such as money laundering and health care fraud.

 Chris also assists U.S. and European companies with compliance and anticorruption issues in China and East Asia.
-He helps clients investigate allegations of embezzlement, conflicts-of-interest, and commercial and public bribery involving their employees, contractors, and joint venture partners.
-Chris advises clients on their remedial options following such investigations.
+He helps clients investigate allegations of embezzlement, conflicts of interest, and commercial and public bribery involving their employees, contractors, and joint venture partners.

-Chris previously served eight years with the U.S. Department of Justice.
-He tried 10 felony cases before federal juries, submitted at least 10 different appeals briefs, and orally argued before the U.S. Court of Appeals on four cases.
+Chris previously served eight years with the United States Department of Justice.
+He tried 10 felony cases before federal juries, submitted at least 10 different appeals briefs, and orally argued before the United States Court of Appeals on four cases.

-Chris is active with several Los Angeles-based nonprofit organizations, including School on Wheels and the L.A.
+Chris has been active with several Los Angeles-based nonprofits, including School on Wheels and the L.A.
 Center for Law & Justice, as well as with Stepping Stones in Shanghai.

 Evidence Collection in Criminal Investigations: Cross-Border Issues and Corporate Employee Considerations